fezmid/flutterduck/content/post/pinball-wizard-1/index.md

 I'd like to say that I've been a pinball guy all my life, but that's not really the case.
 I remember watching my dad play pinball a bit when I was a kid, but I have no specific memories.
 My first memory is really seeing a Revenge From Mars machine in a local Buffalo Wild Wings and Weck (back when they were called BW3) and being in awe of the combination of computer game and pinball machine.
-Since then, I always had an itch to own a machine or two, but never had the room until a few years ago.
+Since then, I always had an itch to own a machine or two, but never had the room.

 That changed when we moved into our new house a few years ago and I turned the basement into an entertainment area for sports, movies, and games.
 In addition to building a MAME machine with a Raspberry Pi (maybe a topic for a future post?), I also put